 Be careful not to tighten the horizontal tape because doing so will only defeat the purpose and actually lead to more pain.

 Things To Avoid

 Remember to seek proper advice from your doctor before engaging in physical exercises.
-She or he will advise you better on which exercises are most suitable for you depending on your level of pain and condition of your neuroma(s).
+She or he will advise you better on which exercises are most suitable for you, depending on your level of pain and the condition of your neuroma(s).